DexKit/dexkit-js-2024/content/blog/creating-on-chain-application-made-easy-with-dexappbuilder.md

 ---
-title: "Creating on-chain application made easy with DexAppBuilder"
+title: Creating on-chain application made easy with DexAppBuilder
-date: "April 24, 2024"
+date: 'April 24, 2024'
-excerpt: "<p>In the Web3 era, no-code/low-code platforms  are crucial for developers and app creators.
-They bridge the gap between users and complex technologies like blockchain.
-These platforms make on-chain&hellip;</p> "
+excerpt: "In the\_Web3\_era, no-code/low-code platforms\_\_are crucial for developers and app creators.
+They bridge the gap between users and complex technologies like blockchain..."
-category: "Blog"
+category: Blog
-slug: "creating-on-chain-application-made-easy-with-dexappbuilder"
+slug: creating-on-chain-application-made-easy-with-dexappbuilder
-imageUrl: "/blog-images/On-chain-app-blog.png"
+imageUrl: /blog-images/On-chain-app-blog.png
 ---

 In the [Web3](https://dexkit.com/web3-the-present-and-the-future-of-the-internet/) era, [no-code/low-code platforms](https://dexkit.com/no-code-low-code-revolution-transforming-digital-creation/)  are crucial for developers and app creators.
 They bridge the gap between users and complex technologies like blockchain.
 These platforms make on-chain application development easier.
 Consequently, they democratize the process for both coding-savvy and non-technical users.
 This enables them to participate in the decentralized ecosystem with ease.